bstudios/CueB/docs/wiring.md

 Minimum wires per outstation = 5 (3,4,6,7,8).
 4 channels can therefore in theory be crammed onto an Arduino Uno

-**N.B.** Take note of the pins used by the Ethernet Hat on the networked version, as these can't also be used
+**N.B.** Take note of the pins used by the Ethernet Hat on the networked version, as these can't also be used.
+This is on digital pins 10, 11, 12, and 13 on the Uno and pins 50, 51, and 52 on the Mega